 So on the one hand I feel like I should throw up some rough sketches or incomplete drawings, since posting something is considered better than nothing.
 On the other hand, I don’t want to litter the web or my sites with valueless (in my opinion) posts just for the sake of posting.
 Plus, to be honest, I don’t like the pressure of feeling like I have to keep posting updates online.

 I wish blogs didn’t go out of fashion!

-Another thing, I’d be happy to post more on my site’s blog (here) since I have a chance to go into more detail about what I’m doing or thinking (or also keep it simple), but my audiences are mostly on social media – primarily Instagram.
-And Instagram’s format isn’t really suitable for more than a square image post and a line or two of description.
-Unless this blog was to get more attention, it’s hard to justify spending too much time posting here often.
+I’d be happy to post more on my site’s blog (here) since I have a chance to go into as little or as much detail about what I’m doing or thinking as possible.
+However 99% of my audiences are mostly on social media – primarily Instagram.
+Despite having tens of thousands of followers, Instagram’s format isn’t really suitable for more than a square image post and a line or two of description.
+I don’t like it.

 One thing I do know is, unless this blog was to get more attention, it’s hard to justify spending too much time posting here as often as I’d otherwise like.
 Therefore, for now, I don’t.

 While I don’t intend on Blogging every other day, and while I have decided I don’t want to post absolutely every sketch or mark I leave on a sheet of paper, I did want to share this a piece I’d been wanting to rework for a few years:

 The Photoshop screen shot above shows the original concept on the left, and the update on the right.
 I had this idea to create a narrative scene showing the sad robot guy cradling his dead owner/lover/?, while facing a gun to his head.
 What lead to this event I wonder?
 What will happen next?